split-banner-image

 You can choose to speak with either the human research ethics committee (HREC) responsible for reviewing the research study, or the local complaints contact person for the site at which you are taking part.
 Contact details are found on the Information Sheet for the study.

-No claims will be considered if the agreed protocol has not been followed, or medical negligence (a failure of medical staff to take reasonable care or steps to prevent loss or injury to a person taking part in the study) is found.
+• Medical negligence (medical staff have failed to take reasonable care or steps to prevent loss or injury to a person taking part in the trial) is found.

-A copy of the Medicines Australia guidelines can be obtained from the study staff upon request or can be accessed here.
+A copy of the Medicines Australia guidelines can be obtained from your study team upon request or can be accessed here.

 HELP FUND WORLD-LEADING BREAST CANCER RESEARCH